ember-learn/guides-source/guides/release/tutorial/02-building-pages.md

 There is quite a bit going on here, so let's break it down.

-`<LinkTo>` is an example of a _component_ in Ember — you can tell them apart from regular HTML tags because they start with an uppercase letter.
+`<LinkTo>` is an example of a _component_ in Ember—you can tell them apart from regular HTML tags because they start with an uppercase letter.
 Along with regular HTML tags, components are a key building block that we can use to build up an app's user interface.

 We have a lot more to say about components later, but for now, you can think of them as a way to provide _custom tags_ to supplement the built-in ones that came with the browser.

-Commit: Temporarily disable image optimization
-The image optimization setting is known to be pretty slow.
-This is not usually a problem because the step is not performed when the images didn't change.
-Most of the time, at most one or two images will change per build so that's not a big issue.

-With the flood of new images added in part 2 (#75), this step is now pushing us over the 50 min time limit on Travis.
-This commit disable the step for now so it can be run manually outside of CI.

-This commit should be reverted once the build is green again.

----